a1024/g2/readme.txt

 	Option B: On a pre-AVX compiler:
 	4) Comment out '#include"avx.h"' in g2.cpp.
-	5) Compile everything excluding avx.cpp & avx.h
+	5) Compile everything excluding avx.cpp & avx.h.

 How to install: